arunav-bhattacharya/dsalgo/README.md

 For a Heap represented using array, the following process is followed for insertion of a new element in the heap -
 - New element will be inserted at the end of the array.
-- Re-arrange the elements in the Heap by moving up the higher element to the top until, until all children in the heap is smaller than the parent.
+- Re-arrange the elements in the Heap by moving up the higher element to the top, until all children in the heap is smaller than the parent.
 - Time complexity of the operation is `O(logN)`.
 - During insert, _largest element is moved from leaf to root_.